Turkish parliament caps dividends at 25% of 2019 profits

 Turkish state lenders on April 15 sold $1-1.5bn to help prop up the lira, three unnamed traders told Bloomberg.
 But the decline still intensified.

-State lenders have been active on the USD/TRY market on a 24-hour-basis during the past five trading days—there’s news value when their sales exceed $1bn on a day when all emerging-market peer currencies fall apart and the lira nonsensically remains somewhat resilient.
+State lenders are active on the USD/TRY market 24 hours a day on all five trading days with traders ready to respond to any lira weakness—there’s news value when the sales of these banks exceed $1bn on a day when all emerging-market peer currencies fall apart and the lira nonsensically remains somewhat resilient.

 The Turkish central bank’s gross FX reserves fell to $56bn as of April 10 from $58.2bn a week ago and $77bn at end-February, lagged official data from the national lender’s weekly bulletin showed on April 16.